Stochastic Variance-Reduced Newton: Accelerating Finite-Sum Minimization with Large Batches: Main result

-\paragraph{Accelerating SVRN with sketching and importance sampling.} When the minimization task possesses additional structure, then we can combine SVRN with Hessian and gradient estimation techniques other than uniform subsampling.
-For example, one such family of techniques, called randomized sketching \cite{DM16_CACM,woodruff2014sketching,dpps-in-randnla}, is applicable when the Hessian can be represented by a decomposition $\nabla^2f(\x)=\A_f(\x)^\top\A_f(\x)+\C$, where $\A_f(\x)$ is a tall $n\times d$ matrix and $\C$ is a fixed $d\times d$ matrix.
+When the minimization task possesses additional structure, then we can combine SVRN with Hessian and gradient estimation techniques other than uniform subsampling.
+For example, one such family of techniques, called randomized sketching \cite{DM16_CACM,woodruff2014sketching,randlapack_book_v1,derezinski2024recent}, is applicable when the Hessian can be represented by a decomposition $\nabla^2f(\x)=\A_f(\x)^\top\A_f(\x)+\C$, where $\A_f(\x)$ is a tall $n\times d$ matrix and $\C$ is a fixed $d\times d$ matrix.
 This setting applies for many empirical risk minimization tasks, including linear and logistic regression, among others.

 Sketching can be used to construct an estimate of the Hessian by applying a randomized linear transformation to $\A_f(\x)$, represented by a $k\times n$ random matrix $\S$, where $k = \tilde O(d)$ is much smaller than $n$.
-Using standard sketching techniques, such as Subsampled Randomized Hadamard Transforms (SRHT, \cite{ailon2009fast}), Sparse Johnson-Lindenstrauss Transforms (SJLT, \cite{cw-sparse,mm-sparse,nn-sparse}) and Leverage Score Sparsified embeddings (LESS, \cite{less-embeddings,newton-less}), we can construct a Hessian estimate that satisfies the condition from Theorem~\ref{t:svrn} at the cost of $\tilde O(nd + d^3/\epsilon_H^2)$, so roughly, a constant number of data passes and $d\times d$ matrix multiplies.
-In particular, this eliminates the dependence of Hessian estimation on the condition number $\kappa$.
-Another way of making SVRN more efficient is to use importance sampling for estimating the gradients in the small steps of the inner loop.
-Importance sampling can be introduced to any finite-sum minimization task \eqref{eq:finite-sum} by specifying an $n$-dimensional probability vector $p=(p_1,...,p_n)$, such that $\sum_ip_i=1$, and defining the distribution $\psi\sim\Dc$ so that it samples $\psi=\frac1{p_I}\psi_I$, where index $I$ is drawn according to $p$.
-This way, we still have $\E_{\psi\sim\Dc}[\psi(\x)]=f(\x)$, but, with the right choice of importance sampling, we can substantially reduce the smoothness parameter $\lambda$ (and thereby, the condition number $\kappa$) of the problem.
-We illustrate how these techniques can be used to accelerate SVRN on the simple but important example of solving a least squares regression task:
+Using standard sketching techniques, such as Subsampled Randomized Hadamard Transforms \cite[SRHT]{ailon2009fast}, Sparse Johnson-Lindenstrauss Transforms \cite[SJLT]{cw-sparse,nn-sparse,chenakkod2023optimal} and Leverage Score Sparsified embeddings \cite[LESS]{less-embeddings}, we can construct a Hessian estimate that satisfies the requirements of Theorem~\ref{t:informal} at the cost of $\tilde O(nd + d^3)$, which corresponds to a nearly-constant number of data passes and $d\times d$ matrix multiplies.
+In particular, this eliminates the dependence of Hessian estimation on the condition number.

+Another way of making SVRN more efficient is to use importance sampling in the stochastic gradient mini-batches.
+Importance sampling can be introduced to any finite-sum minimization task \eqref{eq:finite-sum} by specifying an $n$-dimensional probability vector $p=(p_1,...,p_n)$, such that $\sum_ip_i=1$, and sampling the component gradient $\psi_{I_i}(\x)$ so that the index $I_i$ is drawn according to $p$.
+With the right choice of importance sampling, we can substantially reduce the smoothness parameter $\lambda$, and thereby, the condition number $\kappa$ of the problem (see Appendix \ref{a:ls}).